-Family separation is a cruel and inhumane policy.
+Forcibly separating children from their families is a cruel and inhuman policy.

 The cruel act of separation can cause severe negative social and emotional consequences for the children and their families in the days, months and years ahead.
 Our global evidence shows that children living in institutions away from their families are highly vulnerable to emotional, physical and psychological abuse, which can lead to lasting developmental problems, injuries and trauma.

 President Biden's formation of a task force to reunify the hundreds of asylum-seeking children forcibly separated from their families will begin to repair the harm and pave the way for a reimagined system incapable of implementing a family separation policy in the future.

 U.S. border camps are no place for a child.